JohnDeved/byte-pattern-scan-test/README.md

   2. map into R/W Memory code into some official driver with own driver
   3. unload own driver and hide tracks to avoid leaked cert detection by AC

+---

 [FFI overhead](https://github.com/dyu/ffi-overhead) is a real problem in many languages, Go being one of the main offenders apparently.
-This sadly makes Go useless/unviable for many applications that rely on many FFI calls. (like win API calls) Nim seems to score way better in this. i need to test nim mem and see how it compares to go and frida
+This sadly makes Go useless/unviable for many applications that rely on many FFI calls. (like win API calls) Nim seems to score way better in this.
+I need to test nim mem and see how it compares to Go and Frida.
+According to recorded benchmarks, I can expect Nim to be 28.5 times faster than go with FFI.
+I wonder how that translates to RM calls per second.
+If it's a 1 to 1 translation, that would mean Nim has the potential to read 28.5 million addresses in a second. that would be about 6.5 times faster than Frida v8.
+The question at some point kind of becomes "Does it matter?" and in the case of byte pattern scanning it definitely does, but in most cases, it will never make a noticeable difference.

 # resources
 https://github.com/gmh5225/awesome-game-security